 Have you had a car accident?
 Understand how to determine who was to blame for your collision >

-Although you would normally use a child’s age to determine the type of approved child restraint, their height may also be a factor.
+Although you would typically use a child’s age to determine the type of approved child restraint, their height may also be a factor.

 Babies Under 6 Months Old